 Good stuff

-Impressively refined, looks like lots of kit for the money
+Impressively refined, both comfy and roomy, lots of kit and battery for the money

 Bad stuff